Saint-Jean d'Angely, Charente-Maritime: tourism & sightseeing

 Most leisure activities for visitors to Sant Jean d'Angely are focussed along the Boutonne River, which offers a pleasant place for a stroll and is also popular with anglers.

 The tourist office also have a wide range of selected walks and cycle routes in the surrounding area and although they are in French only they are quite detailed and easily followed.
 We suggest the walk called 'Rando Secrets' as an introduction.

 Enthusiasts of roman style architecture will also enjoy visiting some of the small churches in the surrounding villages such as those at Varaize, Matha and Bagnizeau to the south-east and Aulnay, Dampierre-sur-Boutonne and Saint-Mande-sur-Bredoire to the north-east, all within about 15 kilometres of St Jean d'Angely centre.

-Map of Saint-Jean d'Angely and places to visit
+Map of Saint-Jean d'Angely and places nearby

 Visit near Saint-Jean d'Angely with France This Way reviews